Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Orbits with frozen spin

 which gives circular POs with angular frequencies $\omega_c=\omega\mp \kappa s \equiv \omega_\pm$ corresponding to $s_z=\pm s$.
 From the EOM (\ref{eq:eom_frozen}), momentum components become

 The orbital angular momentum $l_z$ and energy $E$ are then expressed as

 and the radii of the circular orbits are given by

-The angular frequencies $\omega_+$ and $\omega_-$ are of the POs whose orbital angular momenta are parallel and anti-parallel to the spin, respectively (see Fig.~\ref{fig:circle}).
-Each of them forms a 2-parameter family, as well as the diametric family.
+The angular frequencies $\omega_+$ and $\omega_-$ are of the POs whose orbital angular momenta are parallel and antiparallel to the spin, respectively (see Fig.~\ref{fig:circle}).
+Each of them forms a two-parameter family, as well as the diametric family.

 \putfig{tb}{}{frozen3d}{Examples of 3D frozen-spin orbits for (a) $\kappa s=\omega/6$ and (b) $\kappa s=\omega/4$.}